LouisonCF/Ecologically_unequal_exchange_development_GVCs/README.md

 This code performs the statistical analysis for the article .
 It reproduces the clustering, exports the file with the PCA and clustering results and generates figures 2 (radar graph) and 3 (3D graph of cluster) in the paper.

 ---
 Make sure you have the dataset _Data_EUE_GVC_index_variables.xlsx_ that you find in the same folder.
 This file contains the index variables upon which the clustering is performed.
+We recommend to use the _EUE_GVC_project.rproj_ fil to ensure that the code runs in the correct working directory.

 Make sure your R version and the packages are up-to-date!
 This code was tested under R 4.2.2.